 An argument often invoked by members of parliament and the general electorate goes as follows: if the present generation spends more than it earns (and, hence, increases the national debt), the next generations will have to pay for their borrowing needs in the form of higher taxes.
 Thus, the national debt places a burden on future generations.

 There are two objections to the above argument.
 Firstly, the government very rarely pays off its debts.
-Instead, it refinances it by issuing new bonds to pay for the old maturing ones – assuming investors are happy to purchase them (which has been the case for the last three centuries).
-It is the interest payments, not the principal amount, which costs the government.
+Instead, they refinance it by issuing new bonds to pay for the old maturing one, assuming investors are happy to purchase them – which has been the case for the last three centuries.
+It is the interest payments, not the principal amount, which imposes a cost to the government.
 Presently, the interest payments on the public debt costs the government £46 billion, or 2.4% of GDP.
 But even this does not accurately reflect the burden of debt.

 This brings us on to the second counter-argument: to the extent that public debt is held or owned, the debt (or the majority of it) is money we owe to ourselves – to each other.

 The Bank of England owns about 25% of the national debt and the government pays the interest on this part of the debt to itself.
 Thus, one-quarter of the debt and the associated interest payments are not a burden.
 Furthermore, half of the public debt is held by UK financial institutions: primarily pension funds and insurance companies.
 The interest paid on debt held by these institutions is income to households.
 Thus, the national debt provides a source of income to households: a benefit, not a burden.
-It is important to understand that one person’s debt is another person’s asset.
+Understand that one person’s debt is another person’s asset.
 The UK’s public sector debt is always someone else’s asset; in this case it is, primarily, the domestic private sector’s asset.
 Thus, there is simply no net debt burden to domestic holders of government debt.
-The effect of the debt, held by the domestic private sector, amounts to a tax cut.
+The effect of public-sector debt, held by the domestic private sector, is approximately equivalent to a tax cut.

 As for the public debt which is held by foreigners, that is a potential problem.
 Currently, the stock of debt held by foreign creditors amounts to £13 billion, or equivalently 0.7% of GDP.
 Aside from this being a very small, inconsequential sum, under current circumstances we are able to borrow from foreigners at a negative real rate of interest, suggesting that there is no real debt burden.